AsifArko/iland/tests/README.md

 # Testing Infrastructure

-This directory contains the comprehensive testing setup for the Fermi Land project, designed to achieve 100% test coverage across all functions, classes, and UI components.
+This directory contains the comprehensive testing setup for the iland project, designed to achieve 100% test coverage across all functions, classes, and UI components.

 ## Architecture